Vikings season 6: Writing

 According to the series's creator and writer Michael Hirst, the idea to explore Oleg the Prophet came to him due to the influence Vikings played in Russian history: "I didn't know that Russia is called Russia because it was founded by the Rus Vikings.
 I learned so much myself and I always do learn when we go different places and explore new cultures and forgotten languages. [...]
 I was reading books about the Silk Road and about the Rus Vikings and then I read about Prince Oleg, the prophet.
 He was this extraordinary ruler of Russia and it all kind of fit into place.
 It seemed the most obvious.
 It’s also one of the most exciting things to do because we'd been traveling west so much and it seemed logical to go east again.
 It was an idea that slowly fermented in my mind."

 Casting

-In September 2017, it was announced that Russian actor Danila Kozlovsky would join the cast for the sixth season as Oleg of Novgorod, the 10th century Varangian ruler of the Kyivan Rus.
+In September 2017, it was announced that Russian actor Danila Kozlovsky would join the cast for the sixth season as Oleg of Novgorod, the 10th century Varangian ruler of the Kievan Rus.